randjo/php_example/README.md

-# This is example php project, which presents an abstraction, encapsulation, inheritance and polymorphism.
+# This is php project, which presents an abstraction, encapsulation, inheritance and polymorphism.